-If more than 6 control pages are enabled, touch the "dots" icon (• •) to switch between page groups.
+Control pages are organized in two groups: one for pages 1-6 and another one for pages 7-12.
+Touch the "dots" icon (••) to switch between page groups.

 2.1.4 Control pages

 Control pages contain up to 8 configurable widgets, known as "components".
 Available component types include the following: